LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/loops/iteration.rst

 .. index:: ! iteration

-When repeating the same action over and over again, a human is likely to make a mistake at some point.
+When repeating the same action over and over again, a human is likely to make a mistake.
 Computers, however, possess the incredible ability to carry out repetitive tasks without making mistakes.

 To see this, let's consider an appropriate, if somewhat contrived, example.
 Suppose you want to print out the integers 0 through 50.
 With the tools you currently have at your disposal, your program would look like this: